14 Days Nile Cruise From Aswan To Cairo

 Day 1 Arrive in Aswan - Embarkation

 Upon arrival at Aswan International Airport, you will meet and assist by our representative of “Egypt Best Vacations“.
-Then, transfer to your cruise ship to begin your 14 days Nile cruise tour.
+Then, transfer to your cruise ship to begin your 14 days Nile cruise from Aswan to Cairo.
 Free evening in Aswan.

 Meals Plan: Lunch & Dinner